nus-cs2103-AY2223S1/tp/docs/team/snigloo.md

   * Added the explanation of the implementation of the `Autocomplete` feature including its activity UML diagram
   * Gave more in-depth explanation of how the `UI` works
     * Including the addition of the `FilterStatusDisplay`
-    * Updated UML diagram to add `FilterStatusDisplay`
+    * Updated UI and Model UML diagrams to add `FilterStatusDisplay` and `FilterStatus` respectively
   * Updated all user stories for v1.4
 * **Contributions to team-based-tasks**:
   * Designed new product icon
-    * Small icon
-    * Larger brand name icon
+    * Small icon and larger brand name icon
   * Drafted initial wireframe for the app
   * Changed names in UI to NotionUS
 * **Review/mentoring contributions**: